 The corporate structure is oriented to the responsible, transparent and efficient management and controlling of the company.
 For this reason, the company also supports the targets and principles of the German Corporate Governance Code (DCGK).
 The Management and Supervisory boards as well as the other management levels and employees are obligated to adhere to these principles of responsible corporate governance.
 The Management Board is responsible for compliance with corporate governance principles within the company.

 BRAIN AG has established compliance structures in the light of the company’s current size, and will further develop them in relation to growing requirements imposed by the regulatory environment and with a view to the company’s development and growth.

-BRAIN AG informs its employees about the early identification of insider situations in the form of leaflets and talks.
+BRAIN AG publishes leaflets and organizes talks in order to inform its employees about how to identify insider situations at an early stage.
 The Management Board as well as staff participating in exploratory discussions involve the compliance department at an early juncture in such discussions, as well as in preparatory measures that might lead to insider situations.
 Regulations relating to closed periods in accordance with the Market Abuse Directive (MAR) are applied not only to the Management Board but also to all staff working in the executive management area as well as in the finance and legal areas, and to staff in the communications area.

 Along with capital market law topics of relevance to BRAIN AG, regular training is also conducted on genetic technology safety and occupational safety.

 Compliance and risk management meetings are conducted at regular intervals in order to coordinate current measures and medium- and long-term steps to ensure compliance and risk minimization.

 The representative of the compliance department participates regularly in further training.